paulfloyd/freebsd_valgrind/README.md

 # Valgrind For FreeBSD

-This repository contains a fork of the ongoing develoment of Valgrind on FreeBSD.
+This repository contains a fork of the ongoing development of Valgrind on FreeBSD.

 It is maintained by [Paul Floyd](https://github.com/paulfloyd).